-Flight Paramedic Frank McClellan has spent most of his medical career in New Mexico, though growing up he has lived all over the world.
+Flight Paramedic Frank McClellan, FP-C, CCEMT-P, WEMT-P, spent much of his medical career in New Mexico, though growing up he lived all over the world.
 Medical aviation seems to be in his blood, with a father who was an Air Force pilot and a mother who worked for the Red Cross.
-He went to school to become an auto mechanic, but after a stint volunteering in a crisis center in Tampa, Florida, he discovered he handled crisis situations well, so he decided to become a paramedic.
+He went to school to become an auto mechanic, but after a stint volunteering in a crisis center in Tampa, Florida, he discovered he handled high stress situations well, so he decided to become a paramedic.

 Frank has over 20 years of experience as an emergency medical provider.
 In New Mexico, he worked as an ambulance paramedic and firefighter paramedic before taking to the skies for a helicopter emergency medical service in Albuquerque.
 Eventually, he began looking for an opportunity at LifeFlight of Maine.
 With family ties in New England, and a love for the Maine outdoors, Lifeflight was the perfect fit.